-Murder-suicide now being investigated in death of Toronto billionaire Barry Sherman and wife
+Family urges 'thorough' investigation into deaths of Apotex CEO Barry Sherman, wife Honey

 "It's heartbreaking.
 It's shocking," Ms. Alvi said.
 "Knowing who they were, it wouldn't come to your mind at all. "

-The news shocked friends and business associates, who have started posting tributes online.
+The news shocked other friends and business associates, some who started posting tributes online.

+David Palmer, vice-president of advancement at the University of Toronto, grew to know the couple over the past decade through their philanthropy and volunteer work at U of T.

+Ms. Sherman was "always very positive, she was bright, she was engaging, she was open and transparent and spoke her mind," he said.
+She had served with the faculty of social work's advisory committee.
+"She was interested in people experiencing challenges, people from disadvantaged backgrounds, and also in advanced research, particularly in the area of health sciences."

 Prime Minister Justin Trudeau wrote on Twitter that he and his wife Sophie "are saddened by news of the sudden passing of Barry and Honey Sherman.
 Our condolences to their family & friends, and to everyone touched by their vision & spirit."

-Mayor John Tory also issued a statement: "Barry and Honey were kind, good people who will be greatly missed.
-The philanthropic and economic contributions they have made to Toronto put them in a class of their own.
-Toronto Police are investigating and I hope that investigation will be able to provide answers for all of us who are mourning this tremendous loss."
+"There are moments in life that test your intestinal fortitude.
+I'm weakened & heartbroken by the tragic & devastating news of the untimely death of Barry & his wife Honey," D'Angelo tweeted Friday.

+Mr. Sherman was known to have bankrolled many of Mr. D'Angelo's projects over the years, including the Steelback Brewery—which ultimately racked up millions of dollars in debts before being taken over by Mr. Sherman's son, Jon, in 2008.

-With reports from Tu Thanh Ha and Joe Friesen
+With reports from Tu Thanh Ha, Joe Friesen, Molly Hayes and Paul Waldie

 We have closed comments on this story for legal reasons.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.